 The title Avengers: The Kang Dynasty holds another essential clue to Marvel’s future.
 There will be another Avengers team.
 Who, exactly, will make up that team remains to be seen.
 But Phase 5 is setting the board.

-The Thunderbolts will be our street-level villains
+The Thunderbolts will be our street-level anti-heroes

 If Kang the Conquerer is focused on conquering the entire multiverse, there must be some other villainous threats that are more local, right?
 Most likely that team will be lead by Julia Louis-Dreyfus’ Valentina Allegra de Fontaine.
 She has been recruiting a crew of anti-heroes and villains in the end-credits scenes of shows and movies Falcon and the Winter Soldier and Black Widow.